-Sabre is a company that has successfully migrated from an all on-site Microsoft Dynamics implementation methodology to an all remote implementation methodology over the past five years.
-Our specific skills are with Dynamics 365 Business Central, and our remote deployment refinement has focused on that product.
+Sabre is a company that has successfully migrated from an all on-site Microsoft Dynamics implementation methodology to an all-remote implementation methodology over the past five years.
+Our specific skills are with manufacturing in Business Central, and our remote deployment refinement has focused on that product.

 As a company experienced in remote deployment, we are in a unique position to share our experiences and expertise during this remarkable time.
 Given the new reality of COVID-19 and the global pandemic, the need for expertise in implementing ERP remotely (and maybe more important, at receiving a remote implementation) is something nobody could have anticipated.

-Our experience is that remote deployment, particularly for the SMB (Small and Medium Business) is more efficient and less disruptive than traditional ERP.
+Our experience is that remote deployment, particularly for the SMB (Small and Medium businesses) is more efficient and less disruptive than traditional ERP.
 It reduces risks and can greatly reduce costs.

 Here’s a bit of a summary of our findings: